 Glass Pendant Lights

 Small glass pendants have a more subtle, sophisticated style.
 If you don’t want your lighting to be your focal point, consider pendant options like these.
-In this kitchen, for example, the backsplash clearly commands your attention.
-The pendant simply and elegantly adds focused lighting over the sink area.
+In this kitchen, the pendants simply and elegantly add focused lighting over the island.

 Globe Pendant Lights

 This style is very trendy at the moment.
 Globe pendants tend to be larger.
 But because they are clear, the visual weight isn’t there so they don’t overpower the space.
-In the picture above, the same pendants are used over the island and the dining room table, adding comfortable consistency.
+In the picture above, a pair of pendants are used over the island.

 Polished Steel Pendant Lights